ucan-wg/spec/README.md

 ## 2.2 Ability

-An ability MUST be performed against some resource.
-Each ability MAY have its own semantics.
-For example, abilities MAY be unary, support a hierarchy, be monotone, form partial orders, etc. In addition, abilities MAY be general and applicable to many kinds of resources or tied to a specific one.

-It describes the verb portion of the capability: an ability that can be performed on a resource.
+Abilities describe the verb portion of the capability: an ability that can be performed on a resource.
 For instance, the standard HTTP methods such as `GET`, `PUT`, and `POST` would be possible `can` values for an `http` resource.
 While arbitrary semantics MAY be described, they MUST apply to the target resource.
 For instance, it does not make sense to apply `msg/SEND` to a typical file system.

 Abilities MAY be organized in a hierarchy with enums.
 A typical example is a superuser capability ("anything") on a file system.
 Another is read vs write access, such that in an HTTP context, `WRITE` implies `PUT`, `PATCH`, `DELETE`, and so on.
 Organizing potencies this way allows for adding more options over time in a backward-compatible manner, avoiding the need to reissue UCANs with new resource semantics.